List of WR Committees

 Return to Top of Section

 The Diversity, Equity and Inclusion Committee is committed to promoting diversity through the real estate industry, fair housing and Washington REALTORS®.
 We educate and enable our members to serve all people seeking to sell or buy a home in our emerging markets.
 We take pride in developing strategic relations for diverse partnerships locally and internationally, through education, events, volunteer services, scholarships and leadership opportunities.
-The diversity committee works closely with the membership committee to encourage outreach and diverse recruitment.
+The DEI committee works closely with the membership committee to encourage outreach and diverse recruitment.

 Members are required to complete the following training: